 5. What are your 5 favorite ways to spend your time?
 How do you feel when you do these things?
 What stops you from doing them more frequently?
 What feelings come up for you?
 Do you feel a sense of guilt, worry, or shame when you “indulge” in these pastimes?

 7. What do you spend most of your time doing?
 Are you efficient with your time?
 Do you waste time?
 Do you procrastinate?
 What is your relationship to time (not enough, goes too fast, always bored, etc)?

 10. Consider your number one worry.
 Write a letter to yourself, as if you were your own friend.
 Speak to yourself exactly the way you would a bestie who was struggling with your exact issue(s).
 What would you say?
 What sort of comforting message would you have?
 What kind of encouragement could you offer?

 Well done, honey.
 You’re looking at your heart, you know.

 Be blessed, my love.
 Your journey has begun.

 Tell me.
 Are you frying burgers instead of doing make-up on film sets, like you’ve always dreamed of?
-Did you have a life changing, brain seizing, perception shattering epiphany in the middle of a presentation at work (that subsequently went off-the-wall wrong?)
+Did you have a life changing, brain seizing, perception shattering epiphany in the middle of a presentation at work?
 I want to know.